If I had a dollar for every person I’ve heard say…

 Resources for Being a Transcriber:

 This field is new, growing, and thriving.
-If you have been an assistant in the past, an admin, or simply have a great attention to detail, not only can you make a ton of money handling people’s personal business, correspondences, and appointments, but you could even start up your own virtual assistant consulting firm.
+If you have been an assistant in the past, an admin, or have great attention to detail, you can make a ton of money handling people’s personal business, correspondences, and appointments.
+You could even start your own virtual assistant consulting firm.

-Once you make a name for yourself with a handful of clients over time, you can establish your own company and hire employees, all of whom you manage remotely, offering them digital nomad jobs as well, taking a small fee for the connection.
+Once you make a name for yourself with a handful of clients, you can establish your own company and hire employees, all of whom you manage remotely, offering them digital nomad jobs as well, taking a small fee for the connection.

 Resources for Being a VA: